 First of all, the obvious reason.
 He takes Mary into his home even though she is pregnant and has told him a ridiculous tale about the Spirit of the Lord coming upon her.
 When he decides to divorce her “quietly” (Mt 1:19), an angel visits him in a dream, corroborating her story and telling him not to be afraid to take Mary as his wife (Mt 1:20).
 So, this is a man who listens to girls and angels, which makes him a rarity in any age.

-Secondly, and more importantly, without Joseph there is no Christmas story.
+Second, without Joseph there is no Christmas story.
 Without Christmas, there is no Incarnation.
 Without the Incarnation, there is no Resurrection.
 Without the Resurrection, there is no Redemption.
 Without Redemption, there is no hope for a world in which Satan holds sway (2 Cor 4:4).
 All of Christian theology and practice would be a mere abstraction or like a dream dimly recalled.
 Emmanuel, God among us, never would have taken on such immediacy.

 Joseph’s role is best exemplified in the Holy Family’s flight to Egypt (Mt 2:13-23).
 He heeds the message of yet another angel in a dream and flees with the child and Mary to Egypt (Mt 2:13).
 For a time, he is the only thing standing between life and death for Jesus.
-Without his protection and quick action, Jesus could have been slaughtered by Herod’s soldiers in what is known as the Massacre of the Holy Innocents (Mt 2:16-18).
+Without his protection, Jesus could have been slaughtered by Herod’s soldiers in what is known as the Massacre of the Holy Innocents (Mt 2:16-18).
 Further, Mary’s “yes” to God would have become short-lived and pointless.
 History would have been turned upside down.
 Think of Bedford Falls without George Bailey.

 This template of masculinity in which a husband provides for and protects his family has changed dramatically over the last fifty years.
 Today, it is seen less as a function of gender and more of personality.
 That is, anyone can provide for and protect a family by force of personality and will.
 Gender has become fluid.
 Family, too, has changed so that roles are free-flowing.